Tyler Anderson, one of this season's toughest pitchers, leads the Los Angeles Dodgers (112-53) into Petco Park on Saturd...

 You can watch the Los Angeles Dodgers games on SportsNet LA and on MLB.TV.

 Will the Los Angeles Dodgers make the playoffs this year?

 The Los Angeles Dodgers did make the playoffs in the 2022 MLB season as they finished in first place in the National League West Division with a 111-51 win-loss ratio.

 Los Angeles Dodgers fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Los Angeles Dodgers finish the season?

-The Los Angeles Dodgers finished the 2020 MLB season in first place in the National League West, and they won the World Series.
+The Los Angeles Dodgers finished the 2022 MLB season in 1st place in the National League West.

 How many games did the Los Angeles Dodgers win?

 The Los Angeles Dodgers won 111 games during the 2022 MLB season.